renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example deletes the record of those employees from the **Employee_details** table whose **First_Name** is **Sumit** in the table.

 ## 4. CREATE TABLE Statement
-   This SQL statement creates the new table in the SQL database.
+   This docs.SQL statement creates the new table in the docs.SQL database.

 **Syntax of CREATE TABLE Statement:**
 ```